droryair/React_Bank/README.md

  ### Transactions Page: ###
   <img alt="Transactions Page" src="https://i.postimg.cc/52t5Ry5B/Transactions.png" height="400">
 In this page you will be able to see all of the transactions you inserted.
 Deposits will appear in green, while withdraws will appear in red.
+You can see your balance in every page in the app.
+When your balace will be low (under $500), its color will change to red.

   ### Ctegories Page: ###
    <img alt="Categories1 Page" src="https://i.postimg.cc/XvL8BB0m/Categories1.png" height="400">